-Meet The Woman Who Invented Windshield Wipers
+Meet Mary Anderson, The Inventor of Windshield Wipers

 On November 10, 1903, the U.S. Patent Office awarded Patent No. 743,801 to a Birmingham, Alabama woman named Mary Anderson for her “window cleaning device for electric cars and other vehicles to remove snow, ice or sleet from the window.”